texstudio-org/texstudio/utilities/manual/source/background.md

 ### Loaded Documents

-Obviously, TeXstudio can only use information (defined commands, labels, document hirachy, etc.) that it is aware of.
+Obviously, TeXstudio can only use information (defined commands, labels, document hierarchy, etc.) that it is aware of.
 We use the information in all opened files, but if a label in a multi-file document is defined in a not-loaded files, TeXstudio does not know about it and will mark it as missing in references.
 To remedy this, you can just open the